maselash/Financial-Analysis-with-Berka_dataset/README.md

   Analyse the bank's loan book, the distribution of loan sizes, durations, repayment statuses, and the profile of borrowers.

-I analysed the dataset on SQL and presented my finindings on a PowerPoint report
+I analysed the dataset on SQL and presented my findings on PowerPoint